Welcome to today's edition of the Rush 24-7 podcast.

 I just can't believe what I saw and heard.

-I have on this idiotic CNN International, and the subject right now, how can Lebanon move forward after the conflict?
+And the subject right now, how can Lebanon move forward after the conflict?

-There was no Provision to disarm them.
+There was no provision to disarm him.

-It's in resolution 1559, and nobody had the guts to do it.
+It's in Resolution 1559, and nobody had the guts to do it.

 The Lebanese don't want to disarm Hezbollah.